 Pros of optical heart rate tracking

-One of the biggest benefits of optical heart rate tracking is ease of use.
+One of the biggest benefits of optical heart rate tracking is the ease of use.

-There are more options for sensor placement with OHR: on the wrist or on the upper or lower arm (with Polar OH1) for sports where the sensor placement might hinder your movement or performance.
-Examples that come to mind are bench pressing, volleyball or racquet sports.
-In some situations, it’s better to track your heart rate from the arm (Polar OH1) rather than your wrist (wrist-based HR) because some movements or exercises put a strain on your wrist and tendons (such as pull-ups) which in turn can affect the quality of the signal.
-These physiological constrains can be solved by taking advantage of the versatility of optical heart rate tracking and the placement of the sensor.
+There are more options for sensor placement with OHR: on the wrist or on the upper or lower arm (with Polar Verity Sense) for sports where the sensor placement might hinder your movement or performance.
+Examples that come to mind are bench pressing, volleyball, or racquet sports.
+In some situations, it’s better to track your heart rate from the arm (Polar Verity Sense) rather than your wrist (wrist-based HR) because some movements or exercises put a strain on your wrist and tendons (such as pull-ups) which in turn can affect the quality of the signal.
+These physiological constraints can be solved by taking advantage of the versatility of optical heart rate tracking and the placement of the sensor.

 Cons of optical heart rate tracking